Skip to content

 };

-Run the Jux build process to generate your CSS file.
-This file will include all styles used in your project, along with tokens and themes configurations.
+By running the Jux build process you can generate a CSS file for static usage.
+This file will include all styles used in your project, along with tokens and theme configurations.

 terminal